This post may contain affiliate links. Please read my disclosure and privacy policy.

 Instructions

-• In a medium bowl, mix together the peanut butter, honey, coconut flour, and salt.
+• In a medium bowl, mix together the peanut butter, honey, and coconut flour.
 Stir until a dough forms that is easy to handle and roll into balls.
-You can add another tablespoon of coconut flour to the mixture, if needed to get the right texture for rolling.

 • Scoop the dough by tablespoons and roll the dough between your hands to make balls.
 Place the balls on a pan lined with parchment paper, then put them in the freezer to set until firm, about 20 minutes.